 Yes, however automated set up is not available in our current release.
 We can provide a checklist of necessary supporting documents.
 Some standard items include a copy of your government-issued Identification Card or Driver License, a voided check from your business checking account, Articles of Incorporation, and most current three months processing statements (if applicable).

-It depends on the payment method.
-If there is a reserve, it will be held as a percentage of the transaction with a 180 days rolling schedule.
+Yes.
+The reserve will be held as 10% of the transaction with a 180 days rolling schedule.

 Yes, we do.